ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Fields in Account Objects

 This registry lists field names that are defined for use in ACME account objects.
-Fields marked as "client configurable" may be included in a new-account request.
+Fields marked as "configurable" may be included in a new-account request.

 Template: